robgorham/ReactWebAPIBootstrap/README.md

 # ReactWebAPIBootstrap
-A basic start to an application with ReactJS on the frontend authenticating into a Web API backend.
+A basic start to an application with ReactJS and Typescript on the frontend authenticating into a Web API backend.